 to Better Protect It

-There’s a good reason that inventory and control of hardware and software assets are the top security controls recommended by the Center for Internet Security.
-Before you can protect something, you need to know you have it in the first place, and how it’s at risk.
-Uptycs equips IT and Security teams with the ability to not only inventory assets, but also understand their security posture.
-At-a-glance, you can quickly answer questions such as “Which users have shell access?”
-“What startup items are unique to this machine?”
-“Which machines are running this vulnerable software?”
+There’s a good reason that inventory and control of hardware and software assets are some top recommended security controls.
+Uptycs equips IT and security teams with the ability to not only inventory assets, but also to understand security posture.
+With Asset Insight and Inventory, you can quickly answer questions like: “Which users have shell access?”
+“What startup items are unique to this machine?” or “Which machines are running this vulnerable software?”

-Information is great, but insights are better.
+Information is great — insights are better.
 By baselining normal activity for individual devices and their cohorts, Uptycs delivers unique insights into rare and suspicious system and user behavior — across your fleet and on individual machines.
 In addition to basic asset details, Uptycs tells you which startup items, binary paths, processes, applications, remote users, and other items are rare on that asset.
 Uptycs will also compare behavior on an asset with that of its cohort: users with shell access, security check failures, and compliance failures over time.

 You need the ability to answer questions with speed and precision.
 With Asset Insight and Inventory, you can easily answer these questions with the real-time actions function in Uptycs.
 This capability enables you to browse the file system, processes, applications, Linux packages, users, certificates, and more.

 Example: your auditor asks if you have any databases running on the servers that act as your web front-end.
 You can easily demonstrate that you do not — your application data is on the back-end network segment.

 “After a thorough evaluation by our security engineering team, Uptycs was deployed on a large scale as a key component of our security posture.
 The Uptycs platform provides a broad set of security capabilities with instant endpoint and asset visibility that powers detection and response as well as compliance and governance.”